 Los Angeles Prescription Denial Lawyer

 Millions of Americans take prescription drugs every day.
 These prescriptions treat thousands of conditions.
 Some are even life-saving and can increase the person’s quality of life drastically.
 The downfall to prescription medications is that some are quite costly.
 In fact, about 12 percent of private health insurance spending in 2020 was on retail prescription drugs according to National Health Expenditure data from the Centers for Medicare and Medicaid Services.
 And drugs grow increasingly expensive.
 United States spending on prescription drugs increased 69% from 2004 to 2019.
-According to the U.S. Department of Health & Human Services, in 2021, the United States healthcare system spent $603 billion on prescription drugs.
+According to the American Society of Health-System Pharmacists, 2022 U.S. pharmaceutical expenditures were $633.5 billion, up 9.4% vs. 2021.
 Due to their high cost, in 2022 20.2 percent of adults 65 and older either delayed, skipped, took a smaller dose than prescribed, or consumed somebody else’s medication.
 Of course, prescription drugs are often expensive even with insurance coverage.